About

 Thomas Chapman-Andrews

 Tom studied architecture at The Bartlett School of Architecture, UCL, before joining Thomas Heatherwick as he set up his Studio in 1998.
-Tom was instrumental in the development of the Studio as it grew over the following 13 years.
-In that period he took time out to complete his studies and work on a couple of small scale rural developments in North Yorkshire.
-At Heatherwick Studio, Tom led and delivered a wide variety of projects, most notably: the Longchamp retail flagship, New York; the Boiler Suit, and Guys Approaches for Guys Hospital, London; Artist Studios, Aberystwyth.
+Tom was instrumental in the development of the Studio as it grew over the following 13 years to become one of the world’s best-known design practices.
+Tom led and delivered a wide variety of projects, most notably: the Longchamp retail flagship, New York; the Boiler Suit, and Guys Approaches for Guys Hospital, London; Artist Studios, Aberystwyth.
 Tom’s primary interest is making and how materials inform that process.
 He takes a collaborative approach to design and building, and loves to work with highly skilled artisans in the delivery and realisation of projects.

 IMG_8313